 It is normally the case that only one of the branches of the sciatic nerve roots existing the spine which is pinched by a disc and not all five nerves in one go.

 The sciatic nerve could also be irritated/inflamed by other anatomical structures other than a disc near it.

-That is why sciatica is only a symptom and not a diagnosis of the low back and leg pain.
+That is why I said sciatica is only a symptom and not a diagnosis.
 You still need to pin point what anatomical structure surrounding the sciatic nerve is making you feel sore down your leg.

 Now lets look at two common causes of nerve pain in the lower back and leg.

 - Bulging Disc/Herniated Discs

 When I see signs of an angry nerve in the lower back I always suspect an injured lumbar spinal disc.
 This is a condition causing what I call true trapped nerve pain.
 Because in this case one of the 5 nerves of the major sciatic nerve can be chemically or physically irritated/compressed causing the lower back and leg pain.